raymonhardy/raymonhardy.github.io/README.md

 README

 Personal blog website.
-Feel free to use for your personal blog.
+Feel free to use for your use.

 ----

 #### Items Used:

 - Static Site Generator: Hugo
 - Theme: PaperMod
 - Hosting: GitHub Pages

 -----